London Welsh Centre

-The centre is a base for three choirs: the London Welsh Chorale, the Gwalia Male Voice Choir, and the London Welsh Male Voice Choir.
+The centre is a base for three choirs: the London Welsh Chorale (Choral Cymry Llundain), the Gwalia Male Voice Choir, and the London Welsh Male Voice Choir.
 The centre also hosts Welsh language classes, concerts, drama productions, the Young Welsh Singer of the Year Competition, the London Welsh School's Eisteddfod y Plant, literary events, discussion programmes, and a variety of other events.

 History

 The centre was built to provide a home for the Young Wales Association (YWA), which later became the London Welsh Association and is now the London Welsh Trust.
 The centre was built by Sir Howell J. Williams, who was a London-based building contractor and city council member.
 Williams gifted the building to the Young Welsh Association who, prior to the current buildings completion, were residing in a different plot of land also donated by Williams.

 Young Wales Association

 The Young Wales Association was founded on 21 October 1920 at the Portman Rooms, Baker Street, when more than 400 members of the London Welsh community attended a meeting presided over by Margaret Lloyd George (who became the YWA's first President).
 The YWA was founded partly as a tribute to the dead of the First World War but mainly as a meeting place for young Welsh migrants.
 It was registered as a company limited by guarantee in March 1925 under the title of "Young Wales Association (London) Limited" and later changed its name to the London Welsh Association Limited.
 The London Welsh Trust was established in 1964.

 During the first decade of its life, the YWA lacked a permanent home.
 Meetings were held first in a little café in Villiers Street, then in the premises of Gwilym Thomas at 26 Upper Montagu Street and later thanks to Owen Picton Davies, at the Hotel Somerset.
-At lunch hosted by Picton Davies at one of his hotels in July 1928, the Rt Hon Lord Atkin and the Rt Hon David Lloyd George spoke in support of a movement to provide headquarters for the Young Wales Association in London.
+At lunch hosted by Picton Davies at one of his hotels in July 1928, Lord Atkin and David Lloyd George spoke in support of a movement to provide headquarters for the Young Wales Association in London.
 As a result, Sir Howell J. Williams, a building contractor and London County Council member, purchased a site of just over 15000 sqft bounded by Doughty Street and Mecklenburgh Square on the West and Gray's Inn Road on the East, and offered it as a free gift to the Young Wales Association.
 These premises were formally opened by Margaret Lloyd George on 29 November 1930.
 Coincidentally, the site was almost exactly opposite that in Gray's Inn Road which had been occupied from 1772 to 1857 by the Welsh Charity School.